is a bizarre 2010 film, described as a "computer-animated live action fantasy" that revolves around a No Name Given

 - Riding into the Sunset: Invoked.
 The Drifter laments that he can't seem to find a sunset to ride off into.

 - Samurai Cowboy: It has samurai.
 It has cowboys.
-The Bartender and Momoko even end up serving sushi at the Horseless Horseman.
+The Bartender and Momoko even end up serving sushi and sake at the Horseless Horseman.

 - Scenery Porn: While extremely unrealistic, the cityscape is highly detailed and, in the movie itself, colourful too.